HN-RS/CSA/README.md

 ## Datasets
 We provide a runnable version of RC15 and RetailRocket.
-You can run this program directly using dataset in "[Google Drive]"https://drive.google.com/drive/folders/19OoKDiXXr0JKnnizGKDNx0KPugbKhiG-?usp=drive_link.
-You should download and move it under./data/.
+You can run this program directly using dataset in "[Google Drive](https://drive.google.com/drive/folders/19OoKDiXXr0JKnnizGKDNx0KPugbKhiG-?usp=drive_link)".
+You should download and move it under "./data/."

 If you want to get "meituan" dataset and more processing details, please contact crushna@163.com.